artwork by prinzcake

 ‣ Shred (C4)

-‣ She can be built as a Sub-DPS, while still being an excellent Healer and good battery.
+‣ Jean’s main strength lies in her multi-purposeness.
+She can be built as a Sub-DPS, while still being an excellent Healer and good battery.

-‣ 4p Ocean-Hued Clam can be just as good as 4pc NO with Burst DPS Jean.
+‣ 4pc Ocean-Hued Clam is a good alternative to 4pc NO for Burst DPS Jean.
 For details, please see this sheet.

 ‣ Recommended Xiao ER: 130 – 140%*